bitcraft/pyscroll/README.md

 pyscroll is a generic module for making a fast scrolling image with pygame.
 It uses a lot of magic to get great framerates out of pygame.
 It only exists to draw a map.
-It doesn't load images or data so you can use your own custom data structures, tile storage, ect.
+It doesn't load images or data, so you can use your own custom data structures, tile storage, ect.

 pyscroll is compatible with pytmx (https://github.com/bitcraft/pytmx), so you